 I Got Blisters From a Sunburn.
 What Should I Do?

-I got a pretty bad sunburn on my shins about a week ago.
-It seemed like it was healing just fine, but today I noticed blisters on my legs.
-They're clearish white on the top, and the fluid inside is clear (like water).
-Basically, my whole shins are giant clear blisters (or hundreds of tiny blisters).
+I got a bad sunburn on my shins about a week ago.
+It seemed like it was healing, but today I noticed blisters on my legs.
+They're clearish white on the top, and the fluid inside is clear.
+My whole shins are giant clear blisters (or hundreds of tiny blisters).
 I tried putting aloe gel on it.
-It's really freaking me out.
 What should I do?

 Blisters like the ones you have are a sign that a sunburn is serious.
 The blisters don't always show up right away.
-They may take a few days or longer to develop.
+They may develop hours after a sunburn or take longer to appear.

 - Don't pop or pick them.
-Blisters protect the skin underneath as it heals.
+Blisters protect the skin underneath as they heal.
 If they get peeled off, the skin can get infected.

 - Protect your skin from sun while it's healing from the burn.
-Your skin will be tender, and more sun will just make things worse.
+Your skin will be tender, and more sun will only make things worse.
 If you need to go out in the sun, wear long, loose skirts or pants to cover the blisters until they're gone.
 Wear sunscreen after the blisters have healed.
 Don't use tanning beds.

 Sunburns get better on their own, but they still affect your health.
 Each time you get a blistering sunburn, it damages skin cells and increases your chance of developing skin cancer.
 That's especially true if you get sunburns as a kid or teen.
 So promise yourself you'll be sun smart from now on.
 (And, if your sunburn is serious, see a doctor or nurse.)

 Want a tan?
 You can fake it with a sunless self-tanner, but self-tanners on their own don't protect you from UVA rays.
-So wear sunscreen as well.
+So wear sunscreen too.

 *Names have been changed to protect user privacy.